ubi-coro/gaussian-splatting-Windows/README.md

 ### Pre-built Windows Binaries

 We provide pre-built binaries for Windows [**here**](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/binaries/viewers.zip).
-We recommend using them on Windows for an efficient setup, since the building of SIBR involves several external dependencies that must be downloaded and compiled on-the-fly.
+We recommend using them on Windows for an efficient setup since the building of SIBR involves several external dependencies that must be downloaded and compiled on the fly.

 Simply download the `viewer.zip` file from the links above and extract it.

 ### Navigation in SIBR Viewers
 The SIBR interface provides several methods of navigating the scene.
 By default, you will be started with an FPS navigator, which you can control with `W, A, S, D, Q, E` for camera translation and `I, K, J, L, U, O` for rotation.
 Alternatively, you may want to use a Trackball-style navigator (select from the floating menu).
 You can also snap to a camera from the data set with the `Snap to` button or find the closest camera with `Snap to closest`.
-The floating menues also allow you to change the navigation speed.
-You can use the `Scaling Modifier` to control the size of the displayed Gaussians, or show the initial point cloud.
+The floating menus also allow you to change the navigation speed.
+You can use the `Scaling Modifier` to control the size of the displayed Gaussians or show the initial point cloud.

 ### Running the Real-Time Viewer